 This event is fully booked.

-Louisville EPA RRP Initial Certification – Lead Renovator Training – Louisville, KY
+Charlotte EPA RRP Initial Certification – Lead Renovator Training – Charlotte, NC

 Confirmed lead renovator training class that will not be canceled.
 Register with confidence!

 Are you a contractor working in houses or child-occupied facilities built prior to 1978?
-If so, you must have at least one certified renovator.
-And an Environmental Protection Agency firm certification.
+If so, you must have at least one certified renovator and an Environmental Protection Agency firm certification.
 You can poison yourself and your workers!
-Our Louisville EPA RRP Initial Certification will help you avoid the catastrophe.
+Our Charlotte EPA RRP Initial Certification will help you avoid the catastrophe.

 proActive Safety Services was founded in 2009 in Cincinnati, OH.
 Our mission is to reduce workplace accidents and injuries.
 We are passionate about workplace safety.
 Over 98% of our Google reviews are 5 stars.
 We are a member of the Better Business Bureau.
 Offer a price match and money-back guarantee.
 Our trainers are energetic, outgoing, personable.
 They take the time to listen to your questions.

-We offer Lead Renovator Training every two weeks in Louisville, KY.
+We offer Lead Renovator Training every two weeks in Charlotte, NC.
 Save $50 if you register at least 7 days prior to the course date.